JagjitSR/Shree-Samarth-Computer-Education-WEBSITE/README.md

-WebSQL             Stores the required queries for only enquiry and review of the Web Page
+WebSQL.sql             Stores the required queries for only enquiry and review of the Web Page